Ayywer/Ayywer/README.md

 ## About Me
 Hi!
 I'm Aywer.
 I'm aspiring game developer and programmer from Poland 🇵🇱.
 I do my work solo or in small team called "Decent Salad Games".
-I mostly use Unity and C#, but I also do some stuff in JavaScript & I'm learning c++.
+I mostly use Unity and C#, but I also do some stuff in JavaScript & I'm learning C++.

 ## My Proudest Work